 The transfer of approximately 21,000 troops and as many as 30,000 family members to Fort Bliss resulting from Base Realignment and Closure (BRAC) Act and other various Army and Department of Defense initiatives will represent a significant gain in area military personnel.
-The total gain in personnel could be seen as soon as 2013.
+The influx of personnel should be complete by 2013.

 In 2007, the 80th Texas Legislature passed a bill that provided the startup funds for the full four-year El Paso School of Medicine.
 The Texas Tech University Paul L. Foster School of Medicine welcomed its first class of four-year medical students in August 2009.
 A recent Texas Tech study showed the school will have a \$1.5 billion economic impact to the community and will create more than 500 jobs.
-Currently the Thomason/Texas Tech campus is undergoing a dramatic transformation including El Paso's First Children's Hospital opening in early 2012.
+El Paso's First Children's Hospital opened on February 14, 2012 on the University Medical Center (formerly Thomason General Hospital) location.